envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Avoid Side Effects (part 1)
+##### Are you avoiding side effects in your functions?
+(Part 1)

 Side effects are changes that a function makes to any state outside its own scope.
 These can include modifying global variables, changing input parameters, or affecting the environment.
 They make code harder to test and can lead to unexpected bugs.

 **Reference**: